strategicalliances/docs/content/en/docs/appstore/connectors/aws/aws-s3-connector.md

 The domain model is a data model that describes the information in your application domain in an abstract way.
 For more information, see [Domain Model](/refguide/domain-model/).

 The entities in the table below describe all generalizations.
-These are reused by the different models for the specific microflow activities or for storing connection details.

 #### 4.1.1 S3Object {#s3object}